ivaROS/ivaHandy/README.md

 ## mechanical
 mechanical includes 3DParts and Assembly two folders.
 3DParts folder maintains all the files including Solidworks file, 3Dprinting file and drawing that belong to individual piece.
+Assembly holds models for the whole arm and each link.

 ## ros
 ros folder keeps all ROS-related packages to the handy arm, which includes description, control, gazebo and MoveIt! package.